Medical Subject Headings

 Before new descriptors are introduced, there is careful consideration of how the concept is currently indexed or cataloged.
 If the existing descriptors and qualifiers (subheadings) precisely characterize or identify the literature on the subject, there may not be a need for a new descriptor.
 Both too much change or too little change are to be avoided as MeSH is kept current with changes in biomedical knowledge.
 In selecting the expressions to be used for a new MeSH descriptor, it is the usual practice to adopt the expression most commonly used by the authors writing in the English language.

-Lists are provided of: (a) new descriptors which have been introduced with 2015 MeSH; (b) descriptors which have been deleted, with the subject descriptors that have replaced them; and (c) descriptors previously listed with a different name, following this introduction.
+Lists are provided of: (a) new descriptors which have been introduced with the latest MeSH version; (b) descriptors which have been deleted, with the subject descriptors that have replaced them; and (c) descriptors previously listed with a different name, following this introduction.